Slammy Award: 2011 Slammy Awards

 The event took place on December 12, 2011, from the Norfolk Scope in Norfolk, Virginia.
 The awards were presented on Raw, with additional awards given on WWE's website.
 The "Superstar of the Year" award was decided by a fan vote, which were cast through WWE's website.

 Winners are listed first, highlighted in boldface.

 2012 Slammy Awards

 The event took place on December 17, 2012, from the Wells Fargo Center in Philadelphia.
 Awards were presented on Raw, on WWE's website, and on the TLC: Tables, Ladders & Chairs pre-show the day before.
 Votes for several categories were cast through the WWE App during the live broadcast; over 583,000 votes were tallied.

 Winners are listed first, highlighted in boldface.

 2013 Slammy Awards

-This event took place on December 9, 2013, from the KeyArena in Seattle, Washington, and was hosted by Booker T and Jerry Lawler.
+This event took place on December 9, 2013, from the KeyArena in Seattle, Washington, with over 13,000 people in attendance and was hosted by Booker T and Jerry Lawler.
 The awards were presented on Raw, its pre-show, and on WWE's website.
 Votes were cast through the WWE App during the live broadcast; over 1.64 million votes were tallied.

 Winners are listed first, highlighted in boldface.